TheeKingZa/AirBnB_clone_v2/web_flask/README.md

       return 'Welcome to the homepage!'
     ```

-This associates the specified URL path ('/') with the index() function, which returns 'Welcome to the homepage!' **/
+This associates the specified URL path ('/') with the index() function, which returns 'Welcome to the homepage!'

 [^](#need-to-know)
 ---

 # What is a Route
-/** In web development, a route refers to the mapping of a URL path to a specific function or resource in a web application.
-Routes define the endpoints that clients can request. **/
+**In web development, a route refers to the mapping of a URL path to a specific function or resource in a web application.
+Routes define the endpoints that clients can request.**

 # How to Handle Variables in a Route
-/** Variables can be handled within routes by specifying a variable section in the URL using <variable_name>.
-For example:
+**Variables can be handled within routes by specifying a variable section in the URL using <variable_name>.** For example:

     ```
     python